scenerystack/community/README.md

 To edit (and optionally deploy) to the documentation website from a local machine (same steps GitHub Actions does):

-- Install Python (3.11 last supported at deploy)
+- Install Python (3.13 last supported at deploy)
+  - (install `pip` and `venv` if not already installed)
+- Create a new virtual environment
+  - e.g., `python -m venv ss_env`
-- Install module requirements using `pip install`.
-Install using the requirements.txt file in this directory.
+- From the `../community`, install module requirements using `pip install -r requirements.txt`.
 - run `mkdocs serve` to locally host the directory and preview changes in real-time in your browser (command will provide a local server link to open).
 - Commit and push changes to `docs` branch
   - `git add .`